dozingcat/VectorCamera/README-libvpx.md

 for the current libraries is 5cbd333f3b491f6ecb41387acf72e8ec27d8a474; later versions may or may not work.

-Each library has its own special snowflake build process.
+The build process is not terribly reliable; each architecture has its own process.

 ## 32-bit ARM